Mahati2004/DATA-SCIENCE-JOB-MARKET-EDA/Eda.md

-# DATA ANALYST JOB EDA AND VISUALIZATION
+# DATA SCIENCE JOB EDA AND VISUALIZATION

-This dataset contains more than 2000 job listing for data analyst positions, with features such as:
+This dataset contains more than 2000 job listing for data science positions, with features such as:

 * Salary Estimate
 * Location